Mirza Hassan Khan: First Kashmir War

-On 19 January 1948, the Azad Kashmir provisional government appointed Major Mohammad Aslam Khan replacing Major William Brown as the commander of Gilgit Scouts.
+On 19 January 1948, the Azad Kashmir provisional government appointed Major Mohammad Aslam Khan, replacing Major William Brown as the commander of Gilgit Scouts.
 Major Aslam organised all the forces in Gilgit into three wings of 400 men each, which were called the Ibex Force, Tiger Force and Eskimo Force.
 The three forces were ordered to advance along three directions into the state of Jammu Kashmir.
 Mirza Hassan Khan was put in charge of the Tiger Force, which advanced on the Gilgit-Bunji-Kamri-Gurais-Bandipora axis.
 The force reached Bandipora on 28 April, but had to withdraw to Tragbal.
 When Gurais was recaptured in June by the Indian forces, the Tiger Force withdrew to Minimarg.
+He was later promoted lt col in 4/15 Punjab Regiment of the Pakistan Army.
+Ante Date seniority under decision, and Lt col Azad Forces, commanding officer 7 AK Regiment in 1949.

 Political activism

-In 1957, Mirza Hassan Khan founded the Gilgit League, which is said to be the first political organisation formed to protest the Pakistan's ad hoc administration of Gilgit-Baltistan.
+Mirza Hassan Khan Arrested in Rawalpindi conspiracy case from 2/15 Punjab Regiment, tried by special tribunal and dismissed from service with effect from 5 Jan 1953.
+In 1957, Mirza Hassan Khan founded the Gilgit League, said to be the first political organisation formed to protest the Pakistan's ad hoc administration of Gilgit-Baltistan.
 The party demanded political freedom and democratic rights, and an end to the Frontier Crimes Regulations.
 The party was banned by Ayub Khan's martial law administration.

 Subsequently, Khan joined the Pakistan People's Party.
 He was arrested by the Zulfiqar Ali Bhutto government in 1973 due to political differences and put in prison.